 UAVs are the ticket we to accelerate production moving forward, tapping into a more sustainable growing landscape and fulfilling human needs for years to come.

-Kris Sibley is an industry expert within the Agriculture technology landscape at Chetu Inc. Custom software provider, augmentation accommodator and thought-leader within the programming community.
+Kris Sibley is an industry expert, custom software provider, augmentation accommodator and thought-leader within the programming community.
 He offers commentary on changing tides within the agricultural industry, and how drone technology can propel all facets of the agricultural forward.